mindspore-ai/docs/tutorials/source_en/compile/static_graph.rst

    True

-``tuple`` in ``tuple`` is an unsupported operation in original graph mode，and will be supported by static graph syntax.
+``tuple`` in ``tuple`` is an unsupported operation in original graph mode, and will be supported by static graph syntax.

 Base Type
 ~~~~~~~~~